 How long do the sutures need to stay in after my pet's surgery?

 Procedures that involve suture material or skin staples should be left in and kept clean for 10- 14 days after surgery.
 Suture removal is free, but should be scheduled as an appointment.

 Is it a good idea to let my pet have at least one litter before spaying or neutering?

 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having your pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors, decreasing the chances of cystic ovaries and uterine infections, decreasing the desire to roam the neighborhood, decreasing the chances of prostate cancer, helping to prevent spraying or marking and decreasing the surplus of kittens and puppies.

 Do you board pets?

-We offer a day boarding if space allows and boarding for the patients that have severe medical conditions.
-We also have a boarding facility located on the property next to us.
+We offer day boarding, if space allows, and overnight boarding for patients that have medical conditions.
+We also have a boarding facility located on the property next to us called Paws Inn.

 Launch Pet Selector

 Our family pets have gone to Dr. Wes Wittman and staff for over 20 years.
 His care has exceeded any expectations we have ever had.
 He even performed a c-section on our rabbit!
 Our pets are an extension of our family and have always been treated so with Dr. Whitman.